ARCHIVE MACHINES LAMAGLearnConversation with the Artists

 Friday, August 7 at 2 PM

-Join exhibition artists Danny Jauregui, Dina Kelberman, Maura Murnane, and Lenard Smith for an introduction and conversation about their works in ARCHIVE MACHINES.
-This program series is inspired by LAMAG’s late director/curator Josine Ianco-Starrels, who first offered this program as a way to “give the public an opportunity for dialog with those whose works were hanging on the walls.”
+Program attendees joined exhibition artists Danny Jauregui, Dina Kelberman, Maura Murnane, and Lenard Smith for an introduction and conversation about their works in ARCHIVE MACHINES.
+This program series was inspired by LAMAG’s late director/curator Josine Ianco-Starrels, who first offered this program as a way to “give the public an opportunity for dialog with those whose works were hanging on the walls.”

 About Danny Jauregui